 - In the event you were mentally incompetent at the time of the accident, you will have a year to pursue your claim from the date you were declared competent.

 - If you were under 18 at the time of the accident and your parents or legal guardians did not pursue the matter on your behalf.
 In this case, you have a year from the date of your 18th birthday to pursue reimbursement for damages.

 Wrongful Death Statute of Limitations

 One example of where the statute of limitations can vary slightly is with South Carolina wrongful death claims.
 The statute of limitations starts ticking from the date of the person’s death rather than the accident date.
 If the person lived for three weeks or three months after the accident, then you would start counting down from that day.

 However, the statute can vary even more if the wrongful death is a result of medical malpractice.
 In these situations, the law says you must file a lawsuit against a health care provider within three years from the date the injury occurred or within three years from the date the injury was or should have been, discovered.
 This will allow a plaintiff to have additional time to file a lawsuit, but there is a cut off that no malpractice lawsuit can be filed after six years from the date the injury was sustained.

 Retaining a Rock Hill Personal Injury Attorney

-If you’ve been injured in a Rock Hill car accident or another type of personal injury incident, contact the Elrod Pope Law Firm at 803-599-3080 to schedule a consultation.
+If you’ve been injured in a Rock Hill car accident or another type of personal injury incident, contact the Elrod Pope Accident & Injury Attorneys at 803-599-3080 to schedule a consultation.
 The sooner you contact us, the sooner we can start building a strong case against the at-fault party to increase your chances at a favorable settlement or award.